Zdzisiu/Witching-Hour/Witching Hour/readme.txt

 Jam Ghost Witching Hour:

-Take on a role of an elder witch guiding your apprentince on the right path.
+Take on a role of an elder witch, guiding your apprentice on the right path.

 Also known as: You have been gifted a guinea pig for your potion experiments by a magic school.